 Up to now, the nondestructive testing technology of thickness gauges on the market has become an indispensable means for the processing industry to inspect the quality of finished products for users and ensure that the products meet high-quality standards.
 There are basically three types of thickness gauges as follows: three types of thickness gauges using magnetic measurement, eddy current measurement and ultrasonic measurement.

-The principles and methods commonly used in nondestructive testing of thickness gauges generally include:
+The principles and methods commonly used in classification of gauges generally include:

 It is suitable for measuring the thickness of non-permeable layer on permeability magnetic materials, which are: steel, iron, silver, and nickel.
 This measurement has high accuracy.